bamason2/ttp451-module/docs/labs/Lab_1.md

 ---

-#### Task 1-3: Optimal Engine Calibration
+#### Task 1-3: Optimal Powertrain Calibration

-The file model_V8NA_V2 is a simple engine model of a naturally aspirated spark ignition V8 engine at a fixed engine speed.
+The file model_V8NA_V2 is a simple model of a naturally aspirated spark ignition V8 engine at a fixed engine speed.
 It takes a single vector argument with three values: the relative load (0 to 100), the spark advance angle (0 to 35) and the normalised air fuel ratio (0.8 to 1.1).
 The output is a vector of 6 measurements: BMEP (in bar), SD of BMEP (in bar), exhaust mass flow (in kg/h), exhaust temperature (in C), fuel consumption (in kg/h) and BSFC (in g/kWh).

 - For a relative load of 50 and an Air-Fuel Ratio of 1, find the best BSFC.
 You can use unconstrained optimisation with ``<fminsearch>`` or constrained optimisation using ``<X = fmincon(FUN,X0,A,B)>`` for this.
 You will need to write your own cost function that calls the model function.
 - When an electronic throttle control is used the throttle setting does not correspond completely to the torque request.
 A better formulation of this problem is to find the best BSFC for a given BMEP (6 bar as a good example).
 You can either use a separate function to solve the model for a given BMEP using ``<fsolve>`` or you can use another variation of constrained optimisation: ``<X = fmincon(FUN,X0,A,B,Aeq,Beq,LB,UB,NONLCON)>`` where ``<NONLCON>`` is a function returning the BMEP deviation as an equality constraint.